tehp/OpenPoGoBot/README.md

       -w SPEED,  --walk SPEED                       Walk instead of teleport with given speed (meters per second max 4.16 because of walking end on 15km/h)
       -du UNIT, --distance-unit UNIT                Set the unit to display distance in (e.g, km for kilometers, mi for miles, ft for feet)
       -it, --initial-transfer                       Start the bot with a pokemon clean up, keeping only the higher CP of each pokemon.
 It respects -c as upper limit to release.
+      -ig LIST, --ign-init-trans LIST               Pass a list of pokemon to ignore during initial transfer (e.g. 017,049,001)
       -ms MAX_STEP, --max-steps MAX_STEP            Set the steps around your initial location (DEFAULT 5 mean 25 cells around your location)
       -cp COMBAT_POWER, --combat-power COMBAT_POWER Transfer Pokemon that have CP less than this value (default 100)", -iv IV, --pokemon-potential IV                Set the ratio for the IV values to transfer (DEFAULT 0.4 eg. 0.4 will transfer a pokemon with IV 0.3)
+      -ri, --recycle-items                          Recycle unneeded items automatically
-      -if LIST, --item-filter LIST                  Pass a list of unwanted items to recycle when collected at a Pokestop (e.g, [\"101\",\"102\",\"103\",\"104\"] to recycle potions when collected)"
+      -if LIST, --item-filter LIST                  Pass a list of unwanted items to recycle when collected at a Pokestop (e.g, [\"101\",\"102\",\"103\",\"104\"] to recycle potions when collected).
+Requires --recycle-items.
-      -ig LIST, --ign-init-trans LIST               Pass a list of pokemon to ignore during initial transfer (e.g. 017,049,001)
+      -ep LIST, --exclude-plugins LIST              Pass a list of plugins to exclude from the loading process (e.g, logger,web).
       -k KEY, --gmapkey KEY                         Set a google maps API key to use -d, --debug                                   Debug Mode
       -t, --test                                    Only parse the specified location